8. Programmers Guide (*)¶

 To the application programmer NEMO consists of a set of (C) macro definitions and object libraries, designed for numerical work in general and stellar dynamics in particular.
 A basic knowledge how to program in C, and use the local operating system to get the job done, is assumed.
 If you know how to work with Makefile’s, even better.

-We start by looking at a typical Hello Nemo program:
+We start by looking at the Hello Nemo program:

 8.1.
 The NEMO Programming Environment¶